Inner Child Therapy: What It Is & How It Heals Emotional Wounds

 You're not broken!!
 You're simply responding to old wounds that need healing...

-In Your Relationships:
+Struggling In Relationships:

 - You struggle to set boundaries without feeling guilty